bazelbuild/bazel/site/docs/designs/_posts/2016-06-21-environment.md

 ## Current shortcomings

 Currently, Bazel provides a cleaned set of environment variables to the actions in order to obtain hermetic builds.
-This, however is not sufficent for all use cases.
+This, however is not sufficient for all use cases.

 * Projects often want to use tools which are not part of the repository; however,